-Follow these steps to mark changed translations in the Default Reference Language, to have contributors easily review the corresponding translations in the other languages.
+Follow these steps to mark changed values in the Default Reference Language, so contributors can easily review the corresponding translations in the other languages.

 1. Update translations in Default Reference Language